mkanenobu/voicevox-api-rust/README.md

 # voicevox_api

-Voicevox API binding for rust
+VOICEVOX API binding for rust.

+Generated using openapi-generator and fix manually.